How Do I?

 6. Don't wait until it's too late to get professional help.

-We've helped many construction business owners get out of debt, some with debts over $800,000.
-But it's even more satisfying to watch construction-related businesses expand their sales and marketing efforts, resolve employee issues and increase their profits.
-If you'd like to see your business grow, or need to find your way out of a mountain of debt, give us a call.
+We’ve helped many construction business owners get out of debt, some with debts over $800,000.
+We’ve also watched successful contractors expand their sales and marketing efforts, resolve employee issues and increase their profits.
+If you’d like to see your business grow, or need to find your way out of a mountain of debt, give us a call.

 What resources do you have for subcontractors or specialty contractors?

-As a specialty contractor, your focus might be marketing and selling to homeowners, facing the same issues remodeling and renovation contractors face.
-Or maybe you work solely as a sub to general contractors with a different set of issues.
-More likely you do both, with two very different markets and two very different types of customers.
+As a specialty contractor, you might be facing the same issues as remodeling and renovation contractors, marketing and selling to homeowners.
+Or maybe you work solely as a sub to general contractors, which brings a different set of issues.
+Most likely you do both, with two very different markets and two very different types of customers.
 Managing your business is a juggling act.

 A few construction-related business specialties we've worked with: